ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* spots

-Return the possible spot set on this plot type
+Return the possible spot set on this plot type.

 <a id="compolyx.plot_data.PlotData.updated"></a>

 #### *property* updated

 Status boolean.
 Set to true if the underlying data has been changed.
-Write only property
+Write only property.

 <a id="compolyx.plot_data.PlotData.uptodate"></a>